splitcircle/climoji/README.md

 # climoji

-a cli emoji finder for commit messaages and other uses
+a cli emoji finder for commit messaages

 pronounced CLEE-moji, inspired by this [tweet](https://twitter.com/dabit3/status/1114338923734421504)